plagache/configuration-manager/README.md

 - detect change from session / and packages
 - diff when rebuilding a session between tmp and newly created

+Check if the build/scripts are in the Active directory

+if every thing has been checked prompt with diff between currently installed and scripts in active dir

 ## limitations

 sometimes i do not have privilages access to base tool, language, available on any mac or linux
 - AWK to parse data, #!/bin/sh
+- do we need to separate the data ? packages.csv in different source?